psychemedia/storytelling-notes/gwion-bach.md

 It is I who am a diviner and a leading bard,
 And will teH your king what will befall him.
 A most strange creature will come from the sea marsh of Rhianedd
-As a punishment of iniquity on Maelgwn Gwynedd ;
+As a punishment of iniquity on Maelgwn Gwynedd;
 His hair, his teeth, and his eyes being as gold,
 And this will bring destruction upon Maelgwn Gwynedd."

-[And then Taliesin sang a wonderful song of the great wind] : —
+[And then Taliesin sang a wonderful song of the great wind]: —

 " Discover thou what is
 The strong-creature from before the flood.
 Without flesh, without bone,
 Without vein, without blood.
-Without head, without feet ;
+Without head, without feet;
 It will neither be older nor younger
-Than at the beginning ;
+Than at the beginning;
 For fear of a denial,
 There are no rude wants
 With creatures.
 Great God ! how the sea whitens
 When first it comes !
 Great are its gusts
-When it comes from the south ;
+When it comes from the south;
 Great are its evaporations
 When it strikes on coasts.
 It is in the field, it is in the wood,
 Without hand and without foot.
 Without signs of old age.
 Though it be coeval
-With the five ages or periods ;
+With the five ages or periods;
 And older still,
 Though they be numberless years.
-It is also so wide ;
+It is also so wide;
-As the surface of the earth ;
+As the surface of the earth;
 And it was not born,
 Nor was it seen.
 It will cause consternation